jackhilvert/ToxicTuesday/README.md

 Utilizes many features:

--GoogleSheets API
+- GoogleSheets API
--Discord Bot API in python
+- Discord Bot API in python
--created a package that allows for interfacing with the google api, this package is used in the bot.py file as an object --This creates a little bit more readability in the code and just allowed me to follow what was going on a bit easier.
+- created a package that allows for interfacing with the google api, this package is used in the bot.py file as an object -- This creates a little bit more readability in the code and just allowed me to follow what was going on a bit easier.
 ## Bot.py
 Required the main bot and all commands and functions